Urban and Land Use Planners

 Sources of employment

-Most new employment opportunities will come from employment increase and positions that are vacated by urban and land use planners who retire or change occupations.
+Most new employment opportunities will come from positions that are vacated by urban and land use planners who retire or change occupations.
 Experience acquired in this area is useful in getting other jobs that are related to land use planning and in getting promotions to management positions, mainly in public administration.
+Some other opportunities will result from employment increase.

 Employment opportunities are available to people with a bachelor's or master's degree in urban and regional planning.
 Not many positions will be filled by unemployed urban and land use planners because the unemployment rate is relatively low in this occupation, and by immigrants who satisfy employer requirements, because the proportion of immigrants in this occupation was relatively low in 2006 (5% compared with 12% in all occupations), according to census data.